-In the event of a suspected or actual violence:
+In the event of impending or actual violence:

-- Immediately cease all other activities. - Remain calm. - Inform others in the vicinity of the situation. - Provide assistance to those in need if you can do so safely. - If you are able to safely exit to avoid violence, then do so and locate a secure area. - In preparation, determine your personal response by knowing your work environment, and knowing what you plan to do in an actual lockdown.
-By maintaining situational awareness, practicing and discussing questions with your supervisor, you will respond the best. - Seek shelter in a secure area that can be locked if possible (e.g. classrooms, boardrooms, offices, storage areas).
-You are expected to know your work environments, and have a plan ahead of time for your local area. - Call 911 from a mobile phone or 9-911 from a campus telephone if you become aware of an imminent danger to the U of S campus community.
-Protective Services is notified immediately of all 911 calls from the university campus and will assist.
-Do not assume 911 has been notified. - Be prepared to provide as much information as possible.
+- Immediately cease all other activities. - Remain calm. - Inform others in the vicinity of the situation. - Provide assistance to those in need if you can do so safely. - If you are able to safely exit to avoid violence, then do so and locate a secure area. - Seek shelter in a secure area which can be locked (e.g. classrooms, boardrooms, offices, storage areas). - Call 911 from a mobile phone or 9-911 from a campus telephone.
+Protective Services is notified immediately of all 911 calls from the University Campus and will assist. - Do not assume they have been notified.
+Be prepared to provide as much information as possible.